iKausik/react-widget-app/README.md

 ## Contributions

-Contribute to the project if you have better ways to do things.
+Contribute to the project if you have better Solutions.

 Always open for improvements and discussion for better ways to do things.